cdcarter/public-metrics/README.md

 * vf page for each metric result that shows report link (in this org) and current result and link to that metric in your api and maybe a quick configured wordpress plugin to add that value
 * allow just one metric to be selected by shortname via PublicMetrics class
 * visualforce component to display metrics in email templates (hopefully with some string formatting)
+* xslt transformy goodness in the buildscripts to inject site user and domain info